US House panel votes to hold Steve Bannon in contempt | DW | 20.10.2021

 The US Congressional select committee investigating the January 6 insurrection voted unanimously Tuesday to hold Steve Bannon, longtime ally of former President Donald Trump, in contempt of Congress.

-Bannon had defied a subpoena for documents and refused to testify, citing executive privilege despite his status as a private citizen and far-right podcasting provocateur since his departure from the White House in 2017.
+Bannon had defied a subpoena for documents and refused to testify, citing executive privilege.

+But the committee said that Bannon, fired from his White House job in 2017, was a private citizen when he spoke to Trump ahead of the January 6 attack.
+And Trump has not asserted any such executive privilege claims to the panel itself, lawmakers said.

 The committee's chairman, Bennie Thompson, said Tuesday that Bannon "stands alone in his complete defiance of our subpoena'' and the panel will not take no for an answer.